Best of

 Distillery tours, immersive art, and a restored 1885 cathedral as an event venue.

-- Ch Distillery Vodka, gin, and brandy distillery on West Randolph offering distillery tours alongside a full cocktail bar.564 W Randolph St 1st&bsmt, Chicago, IL, 60661
+- Ch Distillery Open now CH Bar on West Randolph — a full cocktail bar pouring CH Distillery's own vodka, gin, and brandy, with a sushi menu alongside.564 W Randolph St 1st&bsmt, Chicago, IL, 60661

-- Epiphany Center for the Arts Restored 1885 cathedral on South Ashland, now a multi-use event venue with rotating galleries and live performances.201-211 S Ashland Ave 1, Chicago, IL, 60607
+- Epiphany Center for the Arts Open now Restored 1885 cathedral on South Ashland, now a multi-use event venue with rotating galleries and live performances.201-211 S Ashland Ave 1, Chicago, IL, 60607

 Frequently asked questions